 Duty Cycle spacetime travel

 Once aliens (or us) are able to design a living electronic brain, they will be able to shut it off and turn it on again at will.
-This low-tech ability alone allows a revolutionary and exciting form of space travel.
-Spacetime travel.
+This low-tech ability alone allows a revolutionary and exciting form of space travel: spacetime travel utilizing electronically controlled suspended animation.
 Aliens could change the perception of time and travel instantly from one point to another even if that distance is thousands of light years distant.
 This method requires no new theory of propulsion, wormholes, superintelligence or any other unproven theory of time travel and does not contradict Einstein's general theory of relativity.
 How so?
 By utilizing electronic duty cycles coupled with a spaceship traveling at sub-light speeds in spaces free of debris (between stars and galaxies).